microsoft/azure-function-flex-open-ai/docs/workshop.md

 <div class="task" data-title="Tasks">

 > - Update the Activity function `EnrichTranscription` inside the `AudioTranscriptionOrchestration.cs` to call Azure OpenAI via `TextCompletionInput`
+> - Ask the model to Summarize the audio transcription
 > - Use the result to update the `Completion` field of the transcription.

 </div>